 Carving its way down the eastern slope of the Flat Tops Wilderness Area, Deep Creek is a tributary of the Colorado River, joining just upstream of Dotsero.
 A recent proposal seeks to designate about 15 miles of Deep Creek as Wild & Scenic, starting around the headwaters near Deep Lake in Garfield County to the downstream BLM boundary in Eagle County.
 The National Wild and Scenic Rivers System, created by Congress in 1968, preserves waterways with “outstanding natural, cultural, and recreational values in a free-flowing condition” for the enjoyment of current and future generations, while also “recognizing the potential for their appropriate use and development.” (rivers.gov)

 The proposed designation area has three Outstandingly Remarkable Values as defined by the Wild & Scenic Rivers Act: ecologic, geologic, and scenic.
-These values are based on the rare riparian plant species found in the area; the cave and karst systems which surround the stream; and the unique habitat which it creates for many riparian-dependent species.
+These values are based on the rare riparian plant species found in the area; the cave and karst systems that surround the stream; and the unique habitat which it creates for many riparian-dependent species.

 In 1995, the Bureau of Land Management and the U.S. Forest Service deemed Deep Creek eligible for the Wild & Scenic designation.
 At the time, however, the process stalled due to complications with the nearby wilderness proposal, as well as the River District’s conditional Deep Lake water rights, which have since been abandoned.
 For twenty years, no further action was taken.
 In 2015, the White River National Forest released its findings that Deep Creek was indeed qualified, which renewed interest in formally designating Deep Creek as a Wild & Scenic River.